Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

 ## Basic use

 MatrixBandwidth.jl offers unified interfaces for both bandwidth minimization and bandwidth recognition via the `minimize_bandwidth` and `has_bandwidth_k_ordering` functions, respectively—the algorithm itself is specified as an argument.
+Comprehensive documentation for these two methods is available [here](https://luis-varona.github.io/MatrixBandwidth.jl/stable/public_api/#MatrixBandwidth.Minimization.minimize_bandwidth) and [here](https://luis-varona.github.io/MatrixBandwidth.jl/stable/public_api/#MatrixBandwidth.Recognition.has_bandwidth_k_ordering), and further details about their respective output structs can be found [here](http://luis-varona.github.io/MatrixBandwidth.jl/stable/public_api/#MatrixBandwidth.Minimization.MinimizationResult) and [here](https://luis-varona.github.io/MatrixBandwidth.jl/stable/public_api/#MatrixBandwidth.Recognition.RecognitionResult).
+We go over some basic examples below.

-For example, to minimize the bandwidth of a random matrix with the reverse Cuthill–McKee algorithm, you can run the following code:
+To minimize the bandwidth of a random matrix with, say, the reverse Cuthill&ndash;McKee algorithm, you can run the following code:

 ```julia-repl
 julia> using Random, SparseArrays